pawelzny/pawelzny.github.io/_posts/2018-02-27-keep-celery-running-with-supervisord.md

 date: 2018-02-27 09:19:00 +0200
 categories: [celery]
 tags: [celery, supervisord]
+description: How to use Supervisor daemon to keep Celery up and running.
 ---

 Supervisor is a client/server system that allows its users to monitor